Teeccino, a coffee alternative, has achieved product-market fit and is looking for explosive growth in the coming years.

 Fluent Forever's language-learning app is backed by science.
 But the company's path to success is far from clear.

-- Company: Fluent Forever on Republic 2022
+- Company: Fluent Forever

 - Security Type: SAFE